danielrs95/notasEstudio/geosat/5_PlayFramework.md

 3. Call to an action method (controllers.Clients.show(id: Long))
     - In the action call, the parameter type comes after the parameter name like in Scala

-Es posible aplicar modificadores by preceding the route with a line strating with a `+`
+Es posible aplicar modificadores by preceding the route with a line starting with a `+`

 This can change the behavior of certain Play components.
 One such modifier is the "nocsrf" modifier to bypass the CSRF filter